 Visa requirements may vary for citizens of other countries, so always check the Bolivian government requirements in advance of your trip.
 Furthermore, this article does not cover requirements related to the pandemic**

-Getting a Bolivian visa is a bit of a hassle, and the government makes you jump through a number of hoops to get it.
+Getting a Bolivian visa is a bit of a hassle.
 Luckily, once you have the visa, it is generally good for 30 days at a time for up to 90 days a year for 10 years.
 If you plan to be in Bolivia for more than a month at a time, you may need to extend your visa.
 Here’s everything you need to know about extending a Bolivian visa.
 For more information on how to get the visa itself, take a look at the checklist of the requirements needed.

 What you Need to Extend your Visa